nimiq/developer-center/migration/migration-integrators.md

 Once the PoS chain has started, PoW nodes are no longer needed and can be shut down.
 This also acts as a commitment to leave the PoW chain behind.
 Make sure that accessing transactions on the PoW chain is no longer necessary once the PoS Mainnet chain is live. **If you need to access transaction history from before the transition, you will need to complete the migration process as described in the [Migration Tool Guide](node-operators.md).**

-## Getting Started with the PoS Bode
+## Getting Started with the PoS Node

 This section focuses on how to set up and configure your PoS node.
 The most important configuration settings are outlined below, but it is strongly recommended to review all the sections and apply them based on your requirements.
 Currently, two methods are supported for running a node: via Docker or by compiling from source code.